passthejoe/blogPoster/README.md

 * There is now an [official release](https://github.com/passthejoe/blogPoster/releases) of blogPoster.
 [Version 1](https://github.com/passthejoe/blogPoster/releases/tag/v1.0) is available for download.

+#### Update on April 13, 2023

+* It's been a long time since the last update.
+I added some tips on getting the Ruby environment set up on Debian.
+I just upgraded to Debian 12 (Bookworm), which is still the Testing distribution, though it will soon be the new Stable.
+No problems with blogPoster and Ruby 3.1.2.

 ### This project is for learning

 I came up with this project to solve a problem.
 But another key purpose is to give me a reason to learn more programming and development skills.
 This is how I figure out Ruby, git and GitHub.
 What started as a purely imperative-style script is slowly incorporating Ruby modules and — hopefully in the near-future — classes.